 In the inaugural edition of the U.S. News Most Connected Colleges index, Monmouth ranked in the top 12 percent of all schools.
 Computed from school responses to U.S. News’s most recent Best Colleges statistical survey, the index measures schools’ effectiveness in providing online services related to how courses are received and delivered, the accessibility of academic support services and networking among students and faculty.

-In the last 10 years, Monmouth has invested more than $120 million in upgrades, renovations and new construction.
+Since 2002, Monmouth has invested more than $120 million in upgrades, renovations and new construction.
 Our newest facility, the Center for Science and Business (opened Fall 2013) is equipped with the latest facilities ranging from a mock boardroom to a cadaver lab, to a new observatory.